Last updated on February 6, 2026

 Are D&D Sets Standard Legal?

-The premium D&D set, Adventures in the Forgotten Realms, is Standard-legal, but the other two D&D sets are not.
-Battle for Baldur’s Gate is a Commander-focused product that’s legal in Commander, Vintage, and Legacy, while Alchemy Horizons: Baldur’s Gate is an Alchemy set that’s only legal in Alchemy and Historic formats.
+The premium D&D set, Adventures in the Forgotten Realms, was Standard-legal, but has since rotated.
+Battle for Baldur’s Gate is a Commander-focused product that’s legal in Commander, Vintage, and Legacy, while Alchemy Horizons: Baldur’s Gate is an Alchemy set that’s only legal in Alchemy, Brawl, and Historic formats.

 Wrap Up